wifiknight45/psychic-tribble/README.md

 This codebase is proprietary and confidential.
 Unauthorized use, copying, modification, or distribution is prohibited.
 For access or licensing inquiries, contact the development team.
 Copyright © 2025 Psychic Tribble.
 All rights reserved.
 This software is proprietary and confidential.
 Unauthorized use is prohibited without written permission from the authors.
-Built with ❤️ using FastAPI and modern Python practices.
+Built with ❤️ in California using FastAPI and modern Python practices.